Sharpness-aware Quantization for Deep Neural Networks: Introduction

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \itemsep -0.125cm \item We propose a \methodfullname (\methodshortname) method to simultaneously minimize the loss value and the loss landscape of the quantized models.
-In this way, the generalization performance of the quantized models can be greatly improved.
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose \methodshortname to seek flatter minima for the quantized models \jing{in order to} materially improve the generalization performance.
+To our knowledge, \jing{this is a} pioneering work \jing{that jointly performs the model compression (\ie, quantization) and the loss landscape smoothing}.

-\item We propose \secondmethodfullname (\secondmethodshortname) to learn a configuration generator to automatically determine the optimal bitwidth of each layer, which is learned in conjunction with other network parameters, encouraging flatter loss landscapes of the quantized model.
+\item We provide a unified view for the landscape smoothing of the quantized models, where we consider quantization and SAM as introducing quantization noises and adversarial perturbations to the model weights, respectively.
+Relying on this, we present three cases of SAQ and make comprehensive comparisons among them.
+We further introduce an efficient training strategy to largely reduce the computational overhead brought by SAQ while keeping its performance gain.

-\item We evaluate our proposed \methodshortname and \secondmethodshortname on CIFAR-100 and ImageNet.
-Extensive experiments on various architectures show that our method performs favorably against SOTA quantization methods.
-For example, our quantized ResNet-18 with 55.1$\times$ Bit-Operation (BOP) reduction even surpasses the full-precision one by 0.7\% on the Top-1 accuracy.
+\item Experiments on both CNNs and Transformers across a variety of datasets show that \methodshortname improves quantized models' generalization performance and performs favorably against SOTA \jing{uniform} quantization methods.
+For example, on ImageNet, our 4-bit ViT-B/16 surpasses AdamW by 1.2\% \jing{on the} Top-1 accuracy.
+Moreover, our 4-bit ResNet-50 exceeds the SOTA method by 0.9\% on the Top-1 accuracy. \end{itemize}